Happy patients in over 78 countries.

 One of the hearing's witnesses took umbrage at the congressman's tactics.
 "Congressman Burton is alleging that the IOM was in conspiracy with the vaccine manufacturers," said Gershon, who is chair of the Department of Anatomy and Cell Biology at Columbia, in a posthearing phone interview. "[Burton] doesn't believe in coincidences, but unlucky coincidences happen all the time.
 It's time for congressman Burton to realize it's time to move on."

-At the same time, anecdotal reports from parents began to surface.
+Anecdotal reports from parents began to surface.
 Four of these parents, who are physicians, were called to testify at the US congressional hearing.
 They recounted similar experiences: their children received vaccinations, followed by behavioral changes, bowel disturbances, and a diagnosis of autism.
-Combined with parental reports, Wakefield's publication triggered several epidemiological studies, culminating in the IOM's review.

 To date, none of the epidemiological evidence suggests that MMR vaccination leads to autism.
 "There's no evidence that the onset of [autistic] symptoms is more likely to happen right after the vaccine," said Elizabeth Miller, PhD, of the British Public Health Laboratory Service.
 She added that, among 500 children with regressive autism and bowel symptoms in the North Thames region of England, roughly equal proportions received the vaccine before and after parents became concerned about autistic symptoms.
 An equal proportion had never received MMR vaccine.
 Her conclusions were first published 2 years ago (Lancet.
 1999;353:2026-2029); a follow-up report, in press at the journal Vaccine, provides evidence, said Miller, that MMR vaccine does not increase the risk for autism at any time after vaccination.